 Refactor entails making major changes in the application configuration as well as application code for migration.
-It is a bit complex approach than the above-mentioned two approaches since while making application code changes, it must be ensured that the changes do not impact the external behavior of the application.
+It is a bit more complex than the above-mentioned two approaches since while making application code changes, it must be ensured that the changes do not impact the external behavior of the application.

 For example, if your existing application is resource intensive, it may cause larger cloud billing because it involves big data processing or image rendering.
-In that case, redesigning the application for a better resource utilization is required before moving to the cloud.
+In that case, redesigning the application for better resource utilization is required before moving to the cloud.